Summary of Significant Accounting Policies

 Recently Issued Accounting Pronouncements

-In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, which is intended to simplify various aspects related to accounting for income taxes.
-The ASU simplifies the accounting for income taxes by removing certain exceptions associated with (i) intraperiod tax allocations, (ii) recognition of deferred tax liability for equity method investments of foreign subsidiaries, and (iii) the calculation of income taxes in an interim period when in a loss position within the framework of ASC 740 and clarifies and amends existing guidance to improve consistent application.
-The ASU will be effective for us beginning February 1, 2022, and for interim periods in fiscal years beginning February 1, 2023.
+In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740)—Simplifying the Accounting for Income Taxes, which is intended to simplify various aspects related to accounting for income taxes.
+ASU No. 2019-12 removes certain exceptions associated with (1) intraperiod tax allocations, (2) recognition of deferred tax liabilities for equity method investments of foreign subsidiaries, and (3) the calculation of income taxes in an interim period when in a loss position within the framework of ASC 740.
+ASU No. 2019-12 also clarifies and amends existing guidance to improve consistent application.
+ASU No. 2019-12 will be effective for us for annual periods beginning February 1, 2022 and for interim periods in fiscal years beginning February 1, 2023.
 We are currently evaluating the impact of this pronouncement on our condensed consolidated financial statements.

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments – Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments to amend the current accounting guidance which requires the measurement of all expected losses to be based on historical experience, current conditions and reasonable and supportable forecasts.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments—Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, to amend the current accounting guidance which requires the measurement of all expected losses to be based on historical experience, current conditions, and reasonable and supportable forecasts.
 For trade receivables, contract assets, and other financial instruments, we will be required to use a forward-looking expected loss model that reflects probable losses rather than the incurred loss model for recognizing credit losses.
-The ASU will be effective for us beginning February 1, 2023.
+ASU No. 2016-13 will be effective for us beginning February 1, 2023.
 Early adoption is permitted.
 We are currently evaluating the impact of this pronouncement on our condensed consolidated financial statements.